tonyfujs/ddhconnect/vignettes/contributing_content.md

 Updating Content
 ----------------

 To update content in the Data Catalog, you need to know the node ID of the dataset you wish you edit.
-To obtain the node id, you can search the catalog based on the title of the object.
-For example, to get the node id of the "Test Poverty Map" dataset that we just created, we could do a search using `search_catalog()`.
+To obtain the node id, you can search the catalog by the title of the dataset.
+For example, to get the node id of the "Test Poverty Map" dataset that we just created, you can perform a search using `search_catalog()`.

 ``` r
 search_results <- search_catalog(fields = c("nid", "title"),